How to make a DJ set in Ableton Live – A beginners guide

 4. Adding effects, sample sounds, and vocals in your DJ set.

-Since we wanted an atmospheric set that can be heard easily at home or work or during studing, we record the set dry without additional sounds or effects.
+Since we wanted an atmospheric set that can be heard easily at home or work or during studying, we record the set dry without additional sounds or effects.

 But you have the free will to do as you want.
 Ableton Live gives you easy-to-use tools to perform a unique and rich DJ set.
 Ableton comes with a large variety of audio effects to apply to your mix.
 Filter, Chorus, Delay, Reverb, EQ, Vocoder, and many more.